If you sell

 The book is free, sure, but the prospect still has to pay for shipping.
 That means they must enter their payment information.

-Now, you’ve convinced them to give you two major types of information: contact information and payment information.
+Now, you’ve convinced them to give you two major types of information: contact information

 Once they become comfortable with making payments for your “free” content, it’s even easier to convince them to do it again for your premium content.